im-cynthialim/ebb/README.md

 ## Features

 - widget adjusts to dark mode
-- personalized list of apps
+- personalized list of apps (either by selecting from provided list or by adding your own)
 - customization of app name in widget display
+-